 HR and internal audit departments ensure that business resources are used to their fullest potential.
 Risk management software helps these departments understand over and under-utilized staff, project costs and inefficiencies, and financial risks associated with vendor and customer relationships.

 Financial institutions and internal financial departments use risk management software to understand regulatory and internal threats that might increase fees from legal recourse or regulatory fines.
 This software is also used to predict and respond to how internal and external business threats affect projects and businesses as a whole.
 Data from risk management programs can be instrumental in detecting financial fraud and credit risks.

 Businesses have many options when it comes to risk management software, as the programs are often integrated within a larger ERP suite or can be purchased as stand-alone platforms.
 In addition to the focuses listed above, an RMIS determines a business’s risk in light of the full supply chain, warehouse, vendor, supplier, and regulatory relationships.
 When choosing the best risk management solution for your team, research solutions that provide support in these areas of the risk management cycle:

-Choosing the best ERM software for your business requires careful planning based on your existing technology and the compliance landscape of your industry.
+Choosing the best ERM solution for your business requires careful planning based on your existing technology and the compliance landscape of your industry.
 Many businesses will find that a standalone option works, but may not scale with a growing or more mature business.
 ERP platforms that include risk management features may also be a good solution for larger companies that don’t want to implement and pay for separate systems.
 When choosing a system, businesses should determine their risk appetite and select software that can help them stick to that level.

-Our Technology Advisors can help you choose an RMIS that works well for your organization.
-Use our Product Selection tool to filter products based on your needs, or call us for a free consultation, or request your shortlist in the form below.
+Our Technology Advisors can help you choose an ERM software that works well for your organization.
+Call us for a free consultation, or request your shortlist in the form below.